stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

         }
     }

 The ``PersistentState`` property belongs to the ``SmartContract`` class and facilitates the storage and retrieval of a string.
 Smart contract data is stored as a series of key-value pairs and in this case "Greeting" is used as the key.
-THe ``Greeting`` properransacvtion ty is marked as private as there is no need for it to be accessed from anywhere other than inside the smart contract.
+THe ``Greeting`` property is marked as private as there is no need for it to be accessed from anywhere other than inside the smart contract.
 Unlike methods, C# properties on a smart contract cannot be called even if they are public.

 Finally, let's look at the simple method ``Greeting()``, which returns the "Hello World!" string.

+.. _compiling-the-hello-world-smart-contract:

 Compiling the Hello World Smart Contact
 ==========================================